-- 1. Use only the vent pipe sizes shown for each furnace.
+- Use only the vent pipe sizes shown for each furnace.
 It is NOT necessary to choose the smallest diameter pipe possible for venting. - 2.
 NA = Not allowed.
-Pressure switch will not close, or flame disturbance may result . - 3.
-Vent sizing for Canadian installations over 4500 ft.
-(1370 m) above sea level are subject to acceptance by local authorities having jurisdiction. - 4.
-Size both the combustion air and vent pipe independently, then use the larger size for both pipes. - 5.
-Assume two 45° degree elbows equal one 90° degree elbow.
-Wide radius elbows are desirable and may be required in some cases. - 6.
-Elbow and pipe sections within the furnace casing and at the vent termination should not be included in vent length or elbow count. - 7.
-The minimum pipe length is 5 (1.5) linear feet (meters) for all applications. - 8.
+Pressure switch will not close, or flame disturbance may result. - 3.
+Total equivalent vent lengths under 10 ft. for 40k BTUH furnaces from 0 to 2000 ft (0 to 610m) above sea level require use of an inducer outlet choke.
+Failure to use an outlet choke may result in flame disturbance or flame sense lock-out. - 4.
+Not all furnace families include 140,000 BTUH input models. - 5.
+Vent sizing for Canadian installation over 4500 ft.
+(1370 m) above sea level are subject to acceptance by local authorities having jurisdiction. - 6.
+Size both the combustion air and vent pipe independently, then use the larger size for both pipes. - Assume two 45° degree elbows equal one 90° degree elbow.
+Wide radius elbows are desirable and may be required in some cases. - 8.
+Elbow and pipe sections within the furnace casing and at the vent termination should not be included in vent length or elbow count. - 9.
+The minimum pipe length is 5 (1.5) linear feet (meters) for all applications. - 10.
 Use 3-in (76 mm) diameter vent termination kit for installations requiring a 4-in (102 mm) diameter pipe.